jeanbenezech/CompositesFEMesh/README.md

 Procedure to compile any C++ code in this repository:

+For windows:
-For windows, all cmake command have to be followed by:
+all cmake command have to be followed by:
 ```
 -G "Unix Makefiles"
 ```
+You might need to install make and cmake and add them to path

+---

 * [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) installation (as provided by Eigen doc) and linkage to these tools: